mylifeecho/mylifeecho.github.io/_posts/2017-05-31-telegram-bot-tutorial.md

 Compile and run your bot with `stack`.
 It's time to test it.

-# Test your bot with Ngrok
+# Test your bot with ngrok

 In order to test the bot from our local machine, we would need some tunnel to make our bot that is running locally accessible from the Internet.
 Personally, I use [ngrok][ngrok].